SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/efiling/case_search.md

 and then fills in `users` and `other_parties` based on that information.

-If your form generally deals with party types other than "defendant" and "plaintiff", you will likely want to look at the `is_defendant_filters` and `is_plaintiff_filters` variables in [`docassemble-EFSPIntegration:case_search.yml`](https://github.com/SuffolkLITLab/docassemble-EFSPIntegration/blob/main/docassemble/EFSPIntegration/data/questions/case_search.yml) which you can override to sort participants from a case into your typical ALPeopleLists in your form.
+If your form generally deals with party types other than "defendant" and "plaintiff", you will likely want to look at the `is_defendant_filters` and `is_plaintiff_filters` variables in [`docassemble-EFSPIntegration:case_search.yml`](https://github.com/SuffolkLITLab/docassemble-EFSPIntegration/blob/main/docassemble/EFSPIntegration/data/questions/case_search.yml) which you can override to sort participants by their codes from a case into your typical ALPeopleLists in your form.